google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

-Note: You can also manually activate a new service worker using some browsers' <a href="tools-for-pwa-developers#accesssw">developer tools</a> and programatically with <a href="https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/skipWaiting"><code>skipWaiting()</code></a>.
+Note: You can also manually activate a new service worker using some browsers' <a href="tools-for-pwa-developers#accesssw">developer tools</a> and programmatically with <a href="https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/skipWaiting"><code>skipWaiting()</code></a>, which we discuss in section 3.4.